zozzlethena/docs/pages/liquidity.md

 Pools_ and _Variable Pools_.

 The protocol router evaluates both pool types to determine the most efficient price quotation and trade execution route available.
-To protect against flashloan attacks, the router will use 30-minute TWAPs (time-weighted average prices).
+To protect against flash-loan attacks, the router will use 30-minute TWAPs (time-weighted average prices).
 The router doesn't require _upkeep_ (external maintenance).

 The _deeper_ the liquidity of a given pool (higher value locked), the smaller the slippage it will offer.